Q. Who is listed in the RV section of this website?

 Q. Are campfires allowed in British Columbia RV parks?

-A. Campfires are allowed in most BC RV Parks, however occasionally campfire bans are implemented in extreme dry weather conditions.
+A. Campfires are allowed in most RV Parks, however occasionally campfire bans are implemented in extreme dry weather conditions.
 For information go to www.bcwildfire.ca.
 The smoke from campfires pollutes the environment therefore we suggest you limit your use of campfires to cooking and warmth.
 Do not leave campfires unattended.

 Q. Do RV parks have pet policies?